It is a chance of a lifetime. Tall ships charging

 Children 6-12 $4

-plus one person free with military ID; $3 per
+free with military ID; $3 per additional person.

-tours are available daily June through August at 10 am and 3 pm.
+daily June through August at 10 am and 3 pm.
+On

 Shores.
 It can also be reached from Dauphin Island